 The origin of ACSEF was a vision supported by Intel and founding director Patti Carothers to create an International Science Fair (ISEF) affiliated fair in Alameda County.
 Alameda county, at that time, was one of the largest counties in California without an ISEF affiliated science fair.
 Through affiliation with ISEF students become eligible to compete for a space to attend and compete at the international level.

-Steps were taken starting in 2011 to form a 501 (c)(3) nonprofit public charity organization for funding the fair and then to create a county-wide event supported by Intel and later by Lawrence Livermore National Laboratory at the title sponsor.
-Currently ACSEF is still supported by LLNL and the title sponsor is the Synopsys Outreach Foundation.
+Steps were taken starting in 2011 to form a 501 (c)(3) nonprofit public charity organization for funding the fair and then to create a county-wide event supported by Intel and later by Lawrence Livermore National Laboratory as the title sponsors.
+We are currently looking for a new title sponsor.

 ACSEF launched it's first science fair in 2012 after a year of planning, obtaining supporting sponsors and forming an organizing board.
 ACSEF fully supports STEM education, the Next Generation of Science Standards and has helped to improve science in the classrooms through its school outreach Science Fair 101 workshops available to teachers and students from all parts of Alameda County and the Title 1 school participation incentive programs.
 Our goal is to do our part in creating the next generation of scientists and engineers.